allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 page loads.
 Google collects data from real users (Real User Monitoring – RUM).

 In search ranking, sites are evaluated as individual URLs.
-For example, this means that in this aspect such addresses `allegro.pl/oferta/offer-1` and `allegro.pl/oferta/offer-2` are rated separately.
+For example, this means that in this aspect the two addresses `allegro.pl/oferta/offer-1` and `allegro.pl/oferta/offer-2` are rated separately.

 Google doesn’t share exact data on how their ranking algorithm works, but what is clear is that overall “Page Experience” determined by Core Web Vitals has an important impact on how each website URL is ranked in search results.
-Because of that it is the best to stay in the “good” rating thresholds for all the Core Web Vitals metric to not be affected in any negative way.
+Because of that it is best to stay in the “good” rating thresholds for all the Core Web Vitals metric to not be affected in any negative way.

 ## INP vs FID